SUCCESSFUL CHOICES YOU CAN MAKE RIGHT NOW

-Our Ultram weaning program is a slow taper that allows you to safely step down from Ultram under the guidance of our Prescription Experts, your Physician and Pharmacist.
+Our Ultram weaning program is a slow taper that allows you to safely step down from Ultram under the guidance of Our Team, Your Physician and Pharmacist.
 The Pre-Taper is for Symptom Relief.
 You will not wean Ultram until you feel better.
 This is where our Advanced Nutraceuticals are critical.
-Point of Return provides healthy, Drug-Free Strategies to help minimize Ultram withdrawal symptoms to improve mental and physical well-being.
+Point of Return provides healthy, Drug-Free Strategies to help ease Ultram withdrawal and support well-being*